joshbegley/nyt-latest/README.md

 `Fans nationwide shopped their closets for the rosiest interpretations of the Barbie ethos: sparkly bags, open-toed pumps, stretchy headbands and more.`\
 https://nytimes.com/2023/07/23/movies/barbie-fans-outfits.html?searchResultPosition=4

-**Jonas Vingegaard Wins Tour de France Again, After Vanquishing His Rival**\
+**Jonas Vingegaard Wins Tour de France Again After Vanquishing His Rival**\
-`What started as a tense two-man battle became a foregone conclusion when Tadej Pogacar couldn’t stay with Vingegaard in the 17th stage.`\
+`What started as a tense two-man battle became a foregone conclusion when Tadej Pogacar couldn’t stay with Vingegaard in the 17th stage of the race.`\
 https://nytimes.com/2023/07/23/sports/cycling/vingegaard-tour-de-france.html?searchResultPosition=5

 **U.S. Confronts Tight but Turbulent Relationship With Israel**\